 Kolokotes will make a great addition to a Thanksgiving dinner.
 I’m sure your family and friends will enjoy these little pies full of wonderful warm flavors, tradition, and love.

-- 1¼ pound pumpkin (about 3 cups), chopped into small pieces
+- 1 ¼ pound butternut squash or sugar pumpkin about 3 cups, chopped into small pieces

 - 1 cup raisins